Alja9/openCV-python/README.md

 - opencv package python: ```pip install opencv-python```

-An experiment to make a simple project with openCV python There are several files containing a mixture of languages ​​such as English and Indonesian
+An experiment to make a simple project with openCV python

+<i>There are several files that contain a mixture of languages such as English and Indonesian or just one of them</i>